Skip to main content

 These links are available in the Build From column of the above Mithril Networks table.

-Check that the Mithril Signer binary is running the correct version by running
+You can check that the Mithril signer binary is running the correct version by running:

 ./mithril-signer -V